waimea-snoble/level-3-programming-assessment/README.md

 ## Project Description

-The Quest for the Antidote is a game where the player has been poisoned and they need to find all of the special ingredients in order to make an intidote and survive
+The Quest for the Antidote is a game where the player has been poisoned and they need to find all of the special ingredients in order to make an antidote and survive